NaviNet-OSS/Robot-AppEyes/README.md

     pip install Robot-AppEyes==(DesiredVersion)

 #### Manual Installation ####

-To install Robot-Appeyes manually:
+It is also possible to install the package with python, though you will need dependencies to be installed manually. you can download the source distribution from PyPI, extract it and run the following command:

+    python setup.py install

-   1) Download the source code an package it with next command:
+Alternatively you could download the source code, package it and install using next commands:

         python setup.py sdist

-   2) Install local package:

         pip install resulting_package
         ## dist/robot-appEyes-1.2.zip

 #### Uninstall ####